TanTanmayMay/ContainerZero/README.md

-# Building Containers from Scratch in Go
+# Building Container-Zero from Scratch in Go

 This is a toy container build from scratch in Go solely for learning purpose.
 It uses namespaces and cgroups, mount a tmpfs that's isolated from host filesystem.